Asbury Automotive Group (ABG) Gains But Lags Market: What You Should Know

 Asbury Automotive Group (ABG) closed the most recent trading day at $164.42, moving +0.5% from the previous trading session.
 This move lagged the S&P 500's daily gain of 0.62%.
 Elsewhere, the Dow gained 0.55%, while the tech-heavy Nasdaq lost 0.03%.

-Heading into today, shares of the auto dealership chain had lost 0.22% over the past month, outpacing the Retail-Wholesale sector's loss of 4.69% and lagging the S&P 500's gain of 0.39% in that time.
+Coming into today, shares of the auto dealership chain had gained 0.27% in the past month.
+In that same time, the Retail-Wholesale sector lost 4.49%, while the S&P 500 gained 0.87%.

-Investors will be hoping for strength from Asbury Automotive Group as it approaches its next earnings release.
+Wall Street will be looking for positivity from Asbury Automotive Group as it approaches its next earnings report date.
 In that report, analysts expect Asbury Automotive Group to post earnings of $5.89 per share.
 This would mark year-over-year growth of 32.66%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.37 billion, up 6.06% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.37 billion, up 6.06% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $25.58 per share and revenue of $9.42 billion, which would represent changes of +98.29% and +32.09%, respectively, from the prior year.